First-Iraqi-Bank/fib-ios-sdk/README.md

 An overview of `FIBConfiguration.plist`:

-1. `statusCallbackURL`: you can provide this URL in order to receive the status of a specific payment instead of using the SDK's functionality for this purpose

-2. `accountId`: this is `accountId` of the FIB business account which receives the payments.
+1. `accountId`: this is `accountId` of the FIB business account which receives the payments.

-3. `clientSecret`: an secret that you will be given to authenticate you.
+2. `clientSecret`: an secret that you will be given to authenticate you.

-4. `clientId`: an Id that you will be given to identify you as a client.
+3. `clientId`: an Id that you will be given to identify you as a client.

-5. `grantType`: this is used for suthentication as well.
+4. `grantType`: this is used for suthentication as well.

-6. `baseURLs`: the baseURLs that we use for making the API requests for creating the payment, currently it only has one property which is `fibPayGate`.
+5. `baseURLs`: the baseURLs that we use for making the API requests for creating the payment, currently it only has one property which is `fibPayGate`.

 the fibPayGate can be either: